Other posts from the On a visit to.. series:

 A special place you’d like to share with us.

 Yes, there is no doubt that “Cloud 9, The Igloo Bar” is one of the freakiest locations you could ever visit!
 It is the highest club of the Alps (1.905 meters above sea level) and as the name reveals – is a real IGLOO Bar!
 There are two parties – inside and outside the igloo.
-Outside the Igloo Bar, you can spot the city lights by night.
+Outside the Igloo Bar, you can spot the city lights at night.
 Inside “Cloud 9” is the main party, some ice sculptures, and ice art, as well as great DJs and funky music!
 You will love it!
 Each Friday from 18:00 to 23:00 (from December to April), you can take the lift and have some extraordinary “icy” party!

 We can’t visit Innsbruck without stopping by some galleries and museums.
 Show us some of your favorite ones?

 The “mountain people” are not that into galleries and museums, but anyway they are some interesting spots to visit.
 My choice would be:

 The Hofburg: a former Habsburg Palace and Residence and nowadays is considered to be one of the most important buildings in Austria.
 Ambras Castle: a 10th-century castle and a former Summer-Residence of Ferdinand the II.
 Today you can find a lot of exhibitions here, but my favorite one is the “Beasts” Collection.
 “Das Tirol Panorama” – a museum that offers a journey through the history of Tirol and my favorite part – the view of Innsbruck!

 Which book do you think will be most suitable for our trip to Innsbruck?